swbratcher/ai-proj-init-by-tasks/README.md

 With your PRD drafted (e.g., `MyFeature-PRD.md`), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.

-1. Ensure you have `generate-tasks.mdc` accessible.
+1. Ensure you have `create/generate-tasks.mdc` accessible.
 2. In Cursor's Agent chat, use the PRD to create tasks:

     ```text
-    Now take @MyFeature-PRD.md and create tasks using @generate-tasks.mdc
+    Now take @MyFeature-PRD.md and create tasks using @create/generate-tasks.mdc
     ```
     *(Note: Replace `@MyFeature-PRD.md` with the actual filename of the PRD you generated in step 1.)*